waltont8/AdventOfCode2020/README.md

 ## Day 24: Lobby Layout
 I love the hex grid puzzles, they're fun.
 Although I do immediately hide them behind a bunch of types so I can treat them like a 2D array (of sorts).
 Easy enough, given that I'm not worrying about how long any of this takes.
 A very different approach would be needed for a competetive time.
 And a lot more prep.
 And probably doing it in python.

+## Day 25: Combo Breaker
+Public key encryption breaking with very small numbers.
+Fortunately that was a tiny puzzle as I have presents to open.
+Awesome stuff.